MEC Health Plans: The Employer’s Complete Guide to Minimum Essential Coverage

 Offering Both Options

 For many organizations, offering both options can provide the best of both worlds.
 Some employers pair MEC plans with additional limited medical coverage to create a cost-effective benefits package while remaining ACA-compliant.
-Others invest in Major Medical Insurance to prioritize employee health and financial security.
+Others invest in comprehensive coverage to prioritize employee health and financial security.

 If you’re unsure which plan is the best fit, MagnaCare specializes in designing custom benefits solutions that align with your business needs.